melanj/melanj.github.io/README.md

 - Developed functional and technical specifications based on customer inputs and Analyzed, designed and implemented software deliverables as detailed in the specifications.
-- Designed and implemented web services using spring, Restlet, Jersey and Lift (scala) frameworks and working with API modeling languages (Swagger) in order to expose API resources to consumers.
+- Designed and implemented web services using spring, Restlet, Jersey and Lift (scala) frameworks.
 - Experience on deployment and configuration on test environment using automated tools/manual
 - Followed Agile/Scrum methodology including working on various User Stories, Sprint planning, tracking product backlog and conducting daily sync meetings across sprints.